 Step 3: Turn the economic model into an econometric model.

 Step 4: Collect data on the variables and use statistical methods to estimate the parameters, construct confidence intervals for the parameters, and test hypotheses.

-Causality and the Notion of Ceteris Paribus What is Econometrics?
+What is Econometrics?
 Why Study Econometrics?